Here you go: The most commonly asked insurance questions in the history of asking insurance questions:

 Q: I need to file a claim against someone else’s policy.
 How do I find out who their insurer is?

+A: A person or business’s insurance coverage is private information, so you can’t and you don’t.
 Their insurer will not accept claims from you and in most cases will not even speak with you.
 If the other party refuses to file a claim or admit fault, you’ll need to involve your insurance company or take legal action.
 In the case of any legal action, I would recommend involving a lawyer.

 Keep in mind your insurance covers you, their insurance covers them.
 If you have bodily injury or property damage and someone else is the proximate cause, you could file a claim with your insurance company and allow your insurer to subrogate the claim against their insurance company.